pymc-devs/pymc/GOVERNANCE.md

 In addition, Council members are given admin rights to all repositories within the [pymc-devs](https://github.com/pymc-devs) organization.

+#### Other accounts and services
+The PyMC Project also has accounts and hosts services on other platforms such as Twitter, Discourse, ReadTheDocs or Medium.

+If possible, all Council Members and relevant Core Contributors should have admin rights on those platforms.
+If this were not possible, admin rights should be distributed between Council Members and relevant Core Contributors and establish a rotation of the admin rights every 1-2 years.

 ## Institutional Partners and Funding